 Many business leaders have come to the same realization.
 If they can restructure any part of their business operations into service delivery, they can improve it using service management best practices, or enterprise service management (ESM).

 ESM takes ITSM beyond the IT department.
-It takes the core ideas from IT service management and applies them to other business teams, like human resources, facilities and vehicle fleet management, for example.
-And when you use service management software, you’re able to bundle all these different departmental services together on the same platform.
-That will encourage collaboration and provide a whole range of new benefits across the organization.
+It takes the core ideas from IT service management and applies them to other business teams, like human resources, facilities and vehicle fleet management.
+And when you use service management software, you can bundle all these departmental services together on the same platform.
+That will encourage collaboration and provide a range of new benefits across the organization.